DebbieHuang35117/personal-website/dataset/DATASET.md

 (ii) EMEA is an English-Spanish parallel corpus with documents provided by the European Medicines Agency (Tiedemann, 2012)

 (iii) PubMed (National Library of Medicine, 2022b), which contains data from various sources such as MEDLINE, life science journals and online books, provides the bulk of the English data.

+~~Approximately 21M~~  file size is way too big, so only upload 50000

 collected from [here](https://huggingface.co/datasets/HiTZ/Multilingual-Medical-Corpus)